Take full control of your AI Roleplay

 Until this project, much of my design experience had been centered around general administrative services.
 In contrast, Flow & Agents needed to function as a professional builder’s tool, tailored for a highly specific user group with developer-like tendencies.

 This presented a new challenge for me.
-To prepare, I studied established builder tools across design and coding domains to understand proven interaction patterns and identify what could be adapted.
-My initial drafts drew inspiration from interfaces I was most familiar with, such as Figma and the Adobe suite, applying their approach of placing high-level menu options at the top and detailed edit panels on the right side of the screen.
+To prepare, I studied professional builder tools across design and coding domains to understand proven interaction patterns and identify what could be adapted.
+My early drafts took inspiration from tools I knew well, such as Figma and the Adobe suite, particularly their interface structure: high-level menus at the top, navigation or tools on the left, and detailed editing panels on the right.

-Adapting workspace layout from other proven tools (Figma/Photohop)
+Workspace layout with inspiration from other established tools

-I also drew inspiration from VS Code, a tool widely used by developers.
-I added a left-hand navigation bar for quick switching between sections, and designed editing panels that docked on the far right by default but could be resized and repositioned at anytime through drag and drop.
+I also looked to VS Code, a tool widely used by developers, for additional inspiration.
+Along with the left-hand navigation panel for quick section switching, I designed editing panels that docked on the right by default but could be freely resized and repositioned through drag and drop.
 This flexibility catered directly to advanced users who value customizing their own workspace.

 The interaction of edit panels being resized and repositioned